calaldees/teachingWorkshops/teacherTraining/_etas.md

     * requirements, design and testing, SE process)

-Other - Enhancing Recruitment Practice (700 words)
+Other - Enhancing PGCE Recruitment Practice (700 words)
 --------------------------------------

 I am part of Initial Teacher Training and Education (ITTE) and deliver the PGCE in Secondary Computing for Canterbury Christ Church University.
 I'm going to discuss students retention in the context of teacher training.
 I will describe the withdrawals from the course this year as a case study and attempt to analyse possible actions to improve retention in future years.